gertalot/fullstack-quickstart/api/README.md

 1. As an installed script (after 'poetry install' or 'pip install .'):

-    savour-admin [FLAGS] COMMAND [OPTIONS]
+    admin [FLAGS] COMMAND [OPTIONS]

 2. Directly with Python (from the api/src directory):

     python -m cli.admin [FLAGS] COMMAND [OPTIONS]

-The CLI supports managing users and uploading herb data.
+The CLI supports managing users.
 See the help text for details and examples.